element-hq/element-web/docs/native-node-modules.md

 # Native Node Modules

-Since v???, the electron version of Riot can make use of native node modules.
+For some features, the desktop version of Riot can make use of native Node modules.
 These allow Riot to integrate with the desktop in ways that a browser cannot.

 While handy, these modules must be compiled and are thus downloaded pre-compiled during build so that a single OS can compile Riot for all